Scaphix/my_inventory_manager/README.md

 2. At the top of the Repository, just below the "Settings" button on the menu, locate and click the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-### Local VS Deployment

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss any differences between the local version you've developed, and the live deployment site.
-Generally, there shouldn't be [m]any major differences, so if you honestly cannot find any differences, feel free to use the following example:

-⚠️ --- END --- ⚠️

-There are no remaining major differences between the local version when compared to the deployed version online.

 ## Credits

-⚠️ INSTRUCTIONS ⚠️

-In the following sections, you need to reference where you got your content, media, and any extra help.
-It is common practice to use code from other repositories and tutorials (which is totally acceptable), however, it is important to be very specific about these sources to avoid potential plagiarism.

-⚠️ --- END ---⚠️

 ### Content

-⚠️ INSTRUCTIONS ⚠️

-Use this space to provide attribution links for any borrowed code snippets, elements, and resources.
-Ideally, you should provide an actual link to every resource used, not just a generic link to the main site.
-If you've used multiple components from the same source (such as Bootstrap), then you only need to list it once, but if it's multiple Codepen samples, then you should list each example individually.
-If you've used AI for some assistance (such as ChatGPT or Perplexity), be sure to mention that as well.
-A few examples have been provided below to give you some ideas.

-Eventually you'll want to learn how to use Git branches.
-Here's a helpful tutorial called [Learn Git Branching](https://learngitbranching.js.org) to bookmark for later.

-⚠️ --- END ---⚠️

 | Source | Notes |
 | --- | --- |